 Documenting Emma Smith’s personal interactions with polygamy is challenging.
-In the accounts of Nauvoo pluralists, she appears at times like a radar screen’s blip that appears, vanishes, and shows up again in a different place and time.
-Emma’s involvement can be traced, first in Kirtland, then later outside of the Nauvoo polygamy circle, and eventually within polygamy’s very fold.
+In the accounts of Nauvoo pluralists, she acts at times like a radar screen’s blip that appears, vanishes, and shows up again in a different place and time.
+Emma’s involvement can be traced first in Kirtland, then later outside of the Nauvoo polygamy circle, and eventually within polygamy’s very fold.

 Emma and Early Polygamy

 Several incidents could have prompted Joseph Smith to consider Old Testament polygamy and how it might relate to the “restoration of all things.”
 It is probable that he knew as early as 1831 that plural marriage could in some circumstances be approved by God.
 Yet, it does not appear he shared these early thoughts with Emma.
 Perhaps he did try, only to witness her severe disapproval.

 As discussed in the essay on Fanny Alger, Joseph Smith’s first plural marriage occurred around the year 1835 in Kirtland, Ohio, with nineteen-year-old Fanny, who worked as a domestic in the Smith home.
 At some point, Emma discovered the relationship and expelled Fanny from the home, ending the relationship.

 Joseph’s experience with Emma in Kirtland would have warned him of the need to proceed cautiously in Nauvoo in 1840.
 Lorenzo Snow recalled that Joseph “hesitated and deferred from time to time” and that he “foresaw the trouble that would follow and sought to turn away from the commandment.”1